bhargavaganti/schedule_api/README.md

 # schedule_api
 Scheduling system with Django Rest Framework (DRF).

-This application uses:
+This application uses Python3 (3.6.4) and requires:

 * Django==2.0.1
 * djangorestframework==3.7.7
 * model-mommy==1.5.1
 * pip==9.0.1
 * pytz==2017.3

+This project was created on macOS High Sierra (10.13.3) and Tested on same mac and a distro Debian (9.3.0).

+Need to run migrations!

 ### API Interaction
-There was no recomendation for which class should be used for DRF, so I decided to use generic class-based Views, as it is so much simpler.
+I decided to use generic class-based Views, as it is so much simpler.
 For testing porpouses, there is no authentication, so any access is anonimously.
-The implementation have support for just 1 doctor, so all schedules are based in one "agenda".
+The implementation have support for just 1 doctor, so all schedules are based in one "calendar".

-A test case is implemented in the folder `tests`.
+Tests are implemented in the folder `/scheduler/tests/`.

 All the expected and required HTTP methods (GET, POST, PUT, DELETE) can be accessed with curl as seen above:

-If there is no patient in the DB, you can create one:

 |EndPoint         |HTTP Method  |CRUD Method  |Result                   |
 |:----------------|:------------|:------------|:------------------------|